swiftlang/swift-evolution/proposals/0000-custom-executors.md

 details of how code is actually run.
-Most code does not rely on specific properties of the execution environment, such as being run to a specific operating system thread, and instead needs only on high-level semantic properties, such as that no other code will be accessing certain variables concurrently.
+Most code does not rely on specific properties of the execution environment, such as being run to a specific operating system thread, and instead needs only high-level semantic properties, such as that no other code will be accessing certain variables concurrently.
 Maintaining flexibility about how work is scheduled onto threads allows Swift to avoid certain performance pitfalls by default.